SignPath/website/docs/documentation/crypto-providers/macos.md

 The following commands are helpful to make sure the setup is correct:

 Using the `security` command, the registered smart cards can be listed.
-This list should contain an entry **TODO**
+This list should contain an entry `io.signpath.apps.SignPathCryptoTokenKit.ctk:<identifier>`
 ~~~bash
 security list-smartcard
 ~~~

-Using the `pluginkit` tool, the registration of the token driver can be verified. **TODO**
+Using the `pluginkit` tool, the registration of the token driver can be verified.
+The command lists all registered tokens and should also list `io.signpath.apps.CryptoTokenKit(<Version>)`.

 ~~~bash
 pluginkit -m -v -p com.apple.ctk-tokens